 The Two Year Home Residency Requirement: Some Exchange Visitor Program participants may be required to return home for at least two years after completing their programs before they can change or adjust to certain nonimmigrant or immigrant statuses.
 This is called the two-year home residency requirement of Section 212(e) of the Immigration and Nationality Act (INA).

 Information on Exchange Visitor Visas and arrival is available at:

 GSUC Exchange Visitor's Program Procedures

 Invitations to The Graduate Center

 Human Resources is happy to meet and discuss the regulations and procedures connected with the Exchange Visitor's Program.
 It is important to remember that it usually takes time to collect information from the scholar and additional time for the scholar to obtain travel and financial documents from both his/her government and home university.
-In most cases, the time required is three to four months prior to the start of the visit including extensions if necessary.
+It is recommended that you apply for the Exchange Visitor Program three to four months prior to the start of the visit including extensions if necessary.